Adaptive Leadership: Leading When the Ground Keeps Shifting

 Let’s break it down.

-In those moments, leadership should be able to hold space for learning, for discomfort, and for growth.
+In those moments, leadership should hold space for learning, discomfort, and growth.
 It’s saying, “I don’t know yet, but I’m here with you as we figure it out.”
+This takes courage and clarity—qualities we rarely witness in action.

-One of the key metaphors in Heifetz’s framework is getting on the balcony, the ability to step back from the dance floor and observe what’s really happening.
+One of the key metaphors in Heifetz’s framework is getting on the balcony.
+This means stepping back from the dance floor to observe what’s really happening.
 What patterns are emerging?
 Who’s resisting change, and why?
 What unspoken fears are shaping the conversation?

 In my own career, especially while managing cross-functional teams in unfamiliar markets, I often had to learn this the hard way.
-Every time we rushed into action mode without assessing the dynamics, I witnessed that we missed the chance to mobilize people around the real issue not just the symptom.
+Every time we rushed into action mode without assessing the dynamics, we missed the chance to mobilize people around the real issue, not just the symptom.

-Another important trait of adaptive leaders is not avoiding tension, but regulating it.
-They keep the heat high enough to spark change, but low enough that people don’t shut down or walk away.
+Another important trait of adaptive leaders is not avoiding tension but regulating it.
+They keep the heat high enough to spark change but low enough that people don’t shut down or walk away.
+This is crucial in high-stakes environments, where transformation can feel threatening.

 “People don’t fear change.
 They fear loss.”